DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Performance Evaluation

 \subsection{Experimental Setup}

 \textbf{Software stack.} All experiments are implemented in Python.
-Quantum circuits are constructed in Qiskit \cite{qiskit} and executed using the Aer primitive interface (SamplerV2/AerSampler, depending on installed \textit{qiskit-aer} version).
-Circuit cutting is implemented with \textit{qiskit-addon-cutting \cite{qiskit_addon_cutting}} via the standard decomposition workflow (problem partitioning, generation of cutting experiments, and classical reconstruction).
-The learning pipeline uses \textit{qiskit-machine-learning} (EstimatorQNN and TorchConnector \cite{qiskit_machine_learning}) and PyTorch for optimisation; MNIST \cite{mnist} data handling uses Torchvision, and Iris preprocessing uses scikit-learn.
-The distributed execution model is implemented via a bounded worker pool (thread-based in our current implementation), with the worker count logged as \textit{subexp\_workers} (MNIST) or \textit{max\_subexp\_workers} (Iris).
+Quantum circuits are constructed in Qiskit~\cite{qiskit} and executed using the Aer primitive interface (SamplerV2/AerSampler, depending on the installed \textit{qiskit-aer} version).
+Circuit cutting is implemented with \textit{qiskit-addon-cutting}~\cite{qiskit_addon_cutting} via the standard decomposition workflow, which performs wire cutting through CNOT gate decomposition.
+The learning pipeline uses \textit{qiskit-machine-learning} (EstimatorQNN and TorchConnector~\cite{qiskit_machine_learning}) and PyTorch for optimisation; MNIST~\cite{mnist} data handling uses Torchvision, and Iris~\cite{iris} preprocessing uses scikit-learn.
+The distributed execution model uses a bounded thread-based worker pool, with the worker count logged as \textit{subexp\_workers} (MNIST) or \textit{max\_subexp\_workers} (Iris).

+\textbf{Hardware platform.} The classical host for all simulator-based experiments and for the classical reconstruction stage is an Apple M4 system-on-chip (10 cores) with 16~GB of unified memory running macOS~26.5.
+The full software stack comprises Python~3.10, Qiskit~2.3.1, \textit{qiskit-aer}~0.17.2, \textit{qiskit-machine-learning}~0.9.0, \textit{qiskit-ibm-runtime}~0.46.1, and PyTorch~2.11.
+For the real-hardware validation reported in Section~\ref{sec:validation}, subexperiments are executed on the IBM Quantum \texttt{ibm\_kingston} superconducting processor (an IBM~Heron~r2 device, 156 qubits) accessed through the \textit{qiskit-ibm-runtime} Sampler primitive; circuits are transpiled to the device basis with a preset pass manager at optimisation level~1, and reconstruction is performed on the classical host above.
+We report the device backend, transpilation settings, and shot budget alongside every hardware measurement so that platform-dependent timing effects are explicitly attributable.

-\textbf{Model circuits: feature map and ansatz.} Across both workloads, we instantiate a parameterised quantum circuit as the composition of a \textit{ZFeatureMap} followed by a \textit{RealAmplitudes} ansatz with one repetition (\textit{reps}=1).
-For Iris, the observable is the tensor-product Pauli-$Z$ operator $Z^{\otimes n}$, implemented as a \textit{SparsePauliOp} with $n$ qubits, yielding an expectation-value classifier output.
+\textbf{Model circuits.} Across both workloads, we instantiate a parameterised quantum circuit as the composition of a \textit{ZFeatureMap} (encoding classical features into qubit rotations) followed by a \textit{RealAmplitudes} ansatz with one repetition (\textit{reps}=1), which provides a hardware-efficient parameterisation of the unitary search space.
+For Iris, the observable is the tensor-product Pauli-$Z$ operator $Z^{\otimes n}$, implemented as a \textit{SparsePauliOp} with $n$ qubits, yielding a scalar expectation-value classifier output.
+For MNIST, a similar observable structure is used.
+The choice of a single-repetition ansatz keeps the parameter count manageable while providing sufficient expressivity for the binary classification tasks considered.

+\textbf{Workloads and training budgets.} We consider two binary classification tasks: \textit{iris\_binary\_pm1} (two classes from the Iris dataset, labels mapped to $\pm 1$) and \textit{mnist\_binary} (two-digit binary classification from MNIST).
+We enforce matched comparisons within each dataset by fixing the estimator shot budget (1024 shots per (sub)experiment) and by restricting comparisons to runs executed under the same training budget and straggler configuration.